Guidelines

 Recommendations

-When conducting any kind of empirical study involving LLMs, researchers MUST clearly declare that an LLM was used.
-This is, for example, required by the ACM Policy on Authorship: “The use of generative AI tools and technologies to create content is permitted but must be fully disclosed in the Work” [1].
-Researchers SHOULD report the exact purpose of using an LLM in a study, the tasks it was used to automate, and the expected outcomes.
+When conducting any kind of empirical study involving LLMs, researchers MUST clearly declare that an LLM was used in a suitable section of the paper(e.g., in the introduction or research methods section).
+For authoring scientific articles, such transparency is, for example, required by the ACM Policy on Authorship: “The use of generative AI tools and technologies to create content is permitted but must be fully disclosed in the Work” [1].
+Beyond generic authorship declarations and declarations that LLMs were used as part of the research process, researchers SHOULD report the exact purpose of using an LLM in a study, the tasks it was used to automate, and the expected outcomes in the paper.

 Example(s)